Frequently asked questions

 What services could my student receive in an ACCEL program?

-Our classrooms provide a high staff:student ratio which allows individualization in academics from functional to grade level educational programs, vocational and independent living skills programs.
+Our classrooms provide a high staff: student ratio which allows individualization in academics from functional to grade-level educational programs, vocational and independent living skills programs.
 Physical, occupational, speech/language, and music therapy services, as well as adaptive aquatics, vision, and nursing services are available to students based upon individual needs.
+All children with special needs and developmental disabilities.

 How long do students generally attend an ACCEL school program?